Ultimate Des Moines Real Estate Investing Guide for 2026

 Median Population Age

-You should utilize a location’s median population age to predict the percentage of the population that might be renters.
-You need to discover a median age that is close to the center of the age of a working person.
-An older population can be a drain on municipal resources.
-A graying populace could cause increases in property taxes.
+You should use an area's median population age to estimate the portion of the population that might be tenants.
+If the median age approximates the age of the location's labor pool, you should have a dependable source of renters.
+An aged populace will be a strain on municipal resources.
+An aging populace will generate escalation in property taxes.

 Employment Industry Diversity